 The Charleston Historic District and Beyond

-Special thanks to Hyatt Place Charleston/Historic District and the Charleston Convention & Visitors Bureau for helping make our stay even better!
+Special thanks to Hyatt Place Charleston/Historic District and the Charleston Convention & Visitors Bureau for providing us with complimentary accommodations and passes!
 All opinions within this article are our own.
 This article was originally created on February 14, 2017.
 It has been maintained and updated (as of November 17, 2018) to reflect current viewpoints and travel trends.

 When visiting the Charleston Historic District, you have to walk down East Bay Street and veer toward the waterfront for a look at that iconic Pineapple Fountain that adorns many visitors’ Instagram feeds.
 Then there’s Rainbow Row, those beautiful pastel houses that line East Bay Street right before the Battery.
 That’s where you can walk around and look out toward Fort Sumter.
 Tours to that important point in American History can be arranged from Liberty Square in Downtown Charleston and Mount Pleasant.
 I’m also partial to Charleston’s historic buildings like the Old Exchange and Provost Dungeon, the churches that have stood tall for so long, and homes like the Nathaniel Russell or Edmonston-Alston houses.